 Beavers have a highly organized social structure.
 Young beaver appear to play and wrestle with their siblings.
 This helps to develop their motor skills.
 They will groom each other using their hands and teeth.
 Young beaver have innate abilities to build dams and lodges, but improve these skills watching their parents or older siblings.

 Beavers are typically social and peaceful animals, with a strong family structure.
 However, to protect their limited food supply, a beaver will not allow unrelated beavers to inhabit its pond.
 To mark their territories they surround their ponds with scent mounds.
 Scent mounds are piles of mud with the adult’s castor oil mixed in.
 They act as warnings to any beaver that may be passing through the area.
 Adult beavers will defend their territory by attacking any beaver outside its family who enters it.
-However, other than territorial disputes or self-defense, they appear to have a strong inhibition towards biting and are not known to attack humans.
+However, other than territorial disputes or self-defense, they appear to have a strong inhibition towards biting and are not known to attack humans unless provoked.